 programs considering the risk of EEOC enforcement or private legal action, or come up with a plan B for affected employers.

-More on this article: http://bit.ly/2KKgBHv
+More on this article: https://bit.ly/2KKgBHv

 studies show that, in most cases, management is more enthusiastically embracing wellness plans than are employees.

 from HealthMine found that three-quarters of respondents would engage more fully in a plan that included incentive levels, with rewards for achieving goals such as maintaining ideal weight, adhering to a drug regimen for addressing chronic diseases, and not